openstack/trove-specs/specs/liberty/mongodb-users.rst

 Enable MongoDB users management functionality.

-Problem description
+Problem Description
 ===================

 The MongoDB guest agent does not support users management features.
 Allowing the user to create, list, and delete users, enable/check root access, and grant/revoke user access through the API is essential.

 MongoDB users are unique to each database.
 A user is identified by both its name and database.
 Therefore the Trove actions requiring user names need the value to be in the following string format: "<database>.<username>".
 MongoDB does not allow the following characters in the database name: /\. "$

-Proposed change
+Proposed Change
 ===============

 Calls to MongoDB will be done in Python via the PyMongo library, which is